schambig/holbertonschool-simple_shell-test/README.md

 | [helper_functions.c](helper_functions.c) | <pre>void sigintH();<br>char *str_concat();<br>void *_realloc();</pre> | <pre>Handles SIGINT (CTRL + C).<br>Concatenate two strings.<br>Reallocate a memory block.</pre> |

 ## System and Library calls
-This table lists all the System calls `2` and Library calls `3` used in this project, you could read more by clicking on their respective man pages.
+This table lists all the System calls `2` and Library calls `3` used in this project, you could read more by clicking on their respective manual pages.

 | Name | Manual page | Brief description |
 | --- | --- | --- |